Erica Jen: Early life and education

-After returning to the U.S., Jen obtained a Ph.D. in applied mathematics from SUNY at Stony Brook and was the first postdoctoral fellow at the Center for Nonlinear Studies at Los Alamos National Laboratory.
+After returning to the U.S., Jen obtained a Ph.D. in applied mathematics from Stony Brook University of the State University of New York and was the first postdoctoral fellow at the Center for Nonlinear Studies at Los Alamos National Laboratory.

 Career

-Jen served for the period 1983-86 as a university scholar and assistant professor of mathematics at the University of Southern California.
-In 1986, Jen became a staff member in the theoretical division and acting deputy director of the Center for Nonlinear Studies at Los Alamos National Laboratory.
+Jen served as a university scholar and assistant professor of mathematics at the University of Southern California from 1983 to 1986.
+In 1986, she became a staff member in the theoretical division and acting deputy director of the Center for Nonlinear Studies at Los Alamos National Laboratory.

 In 1995, Jen joined the Santa Fe Institute, a leading interdisciplinary research center for the study of complex adaptive systems.
-She first served as vice president for academic affairs and then as a research professor.
-Jen was the principal investigator for innovative programs in evolutionary dynamics, social networks, and distributed learning.
-During her tenure at the Santa Fe Institute, Jen developed the groundbreaking SFI program on the robustness of physical, biological, ecological, and social systems.
-After 2003, Jen served as external faculty, science board member, and now science board fellow at the Santa Fe Institute.
-Jen was an editor of Physica D: Nonlinearity, and is also the developer of the Nonlinear Sciences nlin arXive.
+She initially served as vice president for academic affairs and later as a research professor.
+Jen was the principal investigator for programs in evolutionary dynamics, social networks, and distributed learning.
+During her time at the Santa Fe Institute, Jen developed the program on the robustness of physical, biological, ecological, and social systems.
+After 2003, Jen served as external faculty, a science board member, and a science board fellow at the Santa Fe Institute.
+Jen was also an editor of Physica D: Nonlinearity.

+She died on November 12, 2023.